-- 1. Use the FOUR key to switch to Frequency (VFO) mode - 2.
-Press A/B until the ▲ appears next to the upper display (display A). - 3.
+- 1. Turn the radio OFF, then Press and Hold the WENU button while powering ON to switch to Frequency (VFO) mode - Press EXIT until the ▲ appears next to the upper display (display A). - 3.
 Enter (STEP) (4VOX) (5WN) on the numeric keypad, it should look something like this: